barbylka/teamwork/README.md

 # Where I will go

 Tourism and travel are not limited to the seasons.
 Each of them is suitable for a particular kind and place of vacation.
 Here are some basic travel ideas, you just have to let yourself go.
+Here the landing page is.

 ## Technology stack